vialauditThe Roundup

 Bacteriostatic water, syringe selection, dose math, storage.
-The reference we wish existed when we started.
+The reference we wish existed when we started — the mechanics of reconstituting lyophilized peptide vials from a research-protocol perspective.

 Lyophilized peptides ship as dry powder in vials.
 Reconstitution is the process of dissolving the powder in a sterile diluent — typically bacteriostatic water — to produce a solution that can be measured and dosed.